aaronlaitner/ROS2-CMPT416-Fall2025/docs/index.md

 ### Experiments

-Ran a 10,000 step SAC-Lagrangian training end to end with the HJ-CBF shield on using precomputed BRT value grids
+- Successfully ran a **10,000-step SAC-Lagrangian training run** with the HJ-CBF safety filter enabled
+- Verified stable integration of:
+  - Precomputed BRTs
+  - Numerical Dubins dynamics
+  - QP-based safety filtering

 ## Implementation Notes

-This implementation adapts the original robust HJ-CBF framework (https://github.com/sudo-michael/robust-hj-cbf-safe-rl) by introducing a numerical Dubins dynamics model allowing precomputed BRTs to be used inside Gymnasium and JAX-based reinforcement learning pipelines.
+This implementation adapts the original robust HJ-CBF framework (https://github.com/sudo-michael/robust-hj-cbf-safe-rl) by introducing a numerical Dubins dynamics model enabling use of precomputed BRTs to be used within Gymnasium and JAX-based reinforcement learning pipelines.

-The project is also designed to support future ROS2 turtle.
+The project is also designed to support future ROS2-based Turtlebot integration.